FAQ

 Technology metals and precious metals do not lose their quality when exposed to air.
 You can buy rare earths directly from TRADIUM as oxides, the optimal storage form.
 If stored properly, your material assets can be kept for an unlimited period of time.

-Your raw materials can be purchased from TRADIUM's partner company, the METLOCK GmbHare stored in a high-security bunker in Frankfurt am Main.
-METLOCK GmbH manages a bonded warehouse that offers private customers storage space with the security level of a bank.
-Your advantage: As long as the tangible assets remain in the bonded warehouse, there are no costs for customs clearance and VAT.
+Raw materials can be purchased from TRADIUM's partner company, the METLOCK GmbHare stored in a high-security bunker in Frankfurt am Main.
+METLOCK GmbH manages a bonded warehouse that offers storage space with the security level of a bank.
+One advantage: as long as the tangible assets remain in the bonded warehouse, there are no costs for customs clearance and VAT.
+Thanks to its many years of experience, METLOCK GmbH is an expert in the storage of industrial raw materials.

 The costs for logistics, including warehousing, administration and insurance, amount to a maximum of two per cent per year.
-The calculation basis for this is the current value of all goods in your depot on the respective reporting date.
+The calculation basis for this is the current value of all goods in a depot on the respective reporting date.

-Your tangible assets are stored at bank level and are also insured against theft and fire.
+Like all goods in the METLOCK GmbH warehouse, tangible assets are stored at bank level and are also insured against theft and fire.

 Sale of industrial raw materials